 Students who did not receive work study as part of their award, but would like to apply for a position, can request that their application be considered by calling MCC Connect.
 To receive an award, students must be meet all eligibility requirements.
 Funds will be awarded based, in part, on availability.

 Applying for Positions

-Students can apply for positions using the link below.
+Students can apply for positions listed below by clicking on the Apply Here button for each position.
 Employment opportunities vary across campuses and offices.
-There are often positions available office clerks, library/computer lab assistants, science lab assistants, and reading or math tutors.
+There are often positions available as office clerks, library/computer lab assistants, or science lab assistants.